 2. Transfer Extra Money From Checking To Savings

 If you look into your checking account and see thousands of dollars, you are more likely to spend it.
-Similarly, you might also turn down the opportunity to work overtime if you know you have that extra money in the bank.
+Similarly, you might also reduce the opportunity to work overtime if you know you have that extra money in the bank.

-However, by transferring that extra money into your savings account, the money is “hidden” to you.
+However, by transferring that extra money into your savings account, the money is “hidden” from you.

-The money is still in your savings account in case of an emergency and it will also be growing if you use an online savings account.
+The money is still in your savings account in case of an emergency and will grow if you use an online savings account.

 3. Live Off The Rest

 The last part is to live off the remaining balance and repeat the cycle.
 Applying forced scarcity to your finances helps you live within your means and invest more.